xlang-ai/instructor-embedding/README.md

-# 1 Embedder, 70 Tasks: Instruction-Finetuned Text Embeddings
+# One Embedder, Any Task: Instruction-Finetuned Text Embeddings

 This repository contains the code and pre-trained models for our paper [One Embedder, Any Task: Instruction-Finetuned Text Embeddings](https://github.com/HKUNLP/instructor-embedding).